 Statistics is the discipline that deals with the collection, organization, analysis, interpretation and presentation of data.
 The goal of statistics is to make informed and sound decisions.
 Therefore, statistics play a role in nearly every field that has data.
 Examples of these fields include public health, market analysis, manufacturing industry, environmental study, social science, but the list goes on and on.

 To become a statistician, it requires an individual with a background in mathematics.
 Our program supplies students training in the theory and application of statistical methods with the implementation in statistical software.
 CMU’s STAD is one of the few programs nationwide to offer a curriculum that includes training to become certified for SAS language proficiency in both basic and advanced levels.

 Through their knowledge of statistics, finance, and business, actuaries assess the risk of events occurring and help develop policies that minimize the cost of that risk.
 Consequently, actuaries are essential to the insurance industry.

 To become an actuary, one needs a strong background in mathematics, statistics and general business.
 Actuaries generally have a bachelor's degree, but they are required to pass a series of exams to become certified professionals.
-The Department of Statistics, Actuarial and Data Sciences offers a complete list of courses to prepare students for actuarial career including: the VEE requirements, up to four professional actuarial exam of P, FM, IFM and STAM exams.
-CMU’s Actuarial Science program offered the course work meeting the UCAP-AC curriculum standard (Universities and Colleges with Actuarial Programs at Advanced Curriculum) recognized by the Society of Actuaries.
+The Department of Statistics, Actuarial and Data Sciences offers a complete list of courses to prepare students for actuarial career including: the VEE requirements, up to four professional actuarial exam of P, FM, IFM and LTAM exams.
+CMU’s Actuarial Science program is a UCAP-AC program (Universities and Colleges with Actuarial Programs at Advanced Curriculum) recognized by the Society of Actuaries.

 Deriving and effectively communicating actionable insights from vast amounts data is the goal of data science.
 Given the amount of data available today is at an unprecedented level, demand for individuals who understand and can make data-driven decisions is at an all-time high.